Skip to main content

 The merit of diversity metrics isn’t without debate, but the truth is that you can’t manage what you can’t measure.

-To prioritize diversity in leadership, you need to set a quantifiable goal to keep your entire organization accountable in working toward better leadership representation.
+To prioritize diversity in leadership, you need to set a quantifiable goal to keep your entire organization accountable and work toward better leadership representation.
 Several well-known companies have crafted leadership-focused diversity goals already, including:

 • Airbnb: “20% of our Board of Directors and Executive Team, collectively, will be people of color by the end of 2021.”